Marc Anderson, MA, LMHC, CMHS

 A vital aspect of therapeutic work is to provide an environment of safety, trust, and care.
 A lot of the difficulties that people face are due to feeling alone with shame and not experiencing a secure-base from caregivers when trauma occurred.
 For this reason, my approach to counseling is one of highly valuing our co-created relationship, allowing trust to build, and taking risks that allow new and unexplored places to arise from within you.
 A common statement in my training is that harm occurs in relationship, thus healing also needs to come about in relationship with someone we trust.

-I use a combination of therapeutic approaches which include: psychodynamic, existential, strengths-based work, cognitive behavioral, and identity development.
+I use a combination of therapeutic approaches which include: relational, psychodynamic, family systems, existential, strengths-based work, cognitive behavioral, and identity development.
 I also enjoy discussions about the Enneagram (9 core types of personality).